 Registered Agent is a person or entity responsible for receiving official correspondence and legal documents on behalf of your Texas LLC.
 Most states require LLCs to designate a Registered Agent when filing the Certificate of Formation.
 The Registered Agent must have a physical address in the state and be available during regular business hours.

-It’s essential to choose a reliable and responsible Texas Registered Agent, as failure to receive and respond to legal documents can have serious consequences for your business.
+Choosing a reliable and responsible Registered Agent is essential, as failure to receive and respond to legal documents can seriously affect your business.

 Step 3: Prepare Your Certificate of Formation